Armenians violated ceasefire 132 times in a day

 Report was told in the press service of Azerbaijani Defense Ministry.

-Armenian armed forces fired on positions of Azerbaijani units located at unnamed heights of Gazakh region from positions located at unnamed heights of Ijevan region.
+Armenian armed forces fired on positions of Azerbaijani units located in Gizilhajili village of Gazakh region, in Kohnegishlag village of Aghstafa region from positions located in Berkaber, Parvakar villages of Ijevan region, in Aghdam, Alibayli, Kokhanabi villages of Tovuz region from Mosesgekh, Chinari villages of Berd region, at unnamed heights of Gadabay region from positions located at unnamed heights of Krasnoselsk region.

-The positions of Azerbaijani Armed Forces underwent fire from positions located near Gulustan village of Goranboy region, Goyarkh, Chayli, Yarimja villages of Tartar region, Shikhlar, Bash Garvand, Javahirli, Sarijali, Kengerli, Novruzlu, Shuraabad, Namirli villages of Aghdam region, Kuropatkino of Khojavand region, Horadiz, Garakhanbeyli, Gorgan, Ashaghi Seyidahmadli villages of Fuzuli region, Mehdili village of Jabrail region, as well as at the unnamed heights of Goygol, Goranboy, Khojavand, Fuzuli and Jabrail regions.
+The positions of Azerbaijani Armed Forces underwent fire from positions located near Talish, Gulustan villages of Goranboy region, Chilaburt, Yarimja, Goyarkh, Chayli villages of Tartar region, Shikhlar, Novruzlu, Javahirli, Kengerli, Sarijali, Garagashli, Shuraabad, Namirli, Yusifjanli, Merzili villages of Aghdam region, Kuropatkino of Khojavand region, Horadiz, Gorgan, Garakhanbeyli, Ashaghi Seyidahmadli villages of Fuzuli region, Mehdili village of Jabrail region, as well as at the unnamed heights of Goygol, Goranboy, Khojavand, Fuzuli and Jabrail regions.

 Considering the operational conditions, Azerbaijani Armed Forces fired 132 shots on enemy firing points, positions and trenches.